decsi93/FireWall/README.md

-This Python script fetches a list of malicious IP addresses from Abuse CH's IP blocklist and dynamically adds them to your Windows firewall rules, blocking both outgoing and incoming connections to those IPs.
+This Python script fetches a list of malicious IP addresses from Abuse CH's IP blocklist and dynamically adds them to the Windows firewall rules, blocking both outgoing and incoming connections to those IPs.

-Features
+Features:

 Retrieves the latest IP blocklist from Abuse CH Filters out comment lines in the CSV data